 Data and measures.
-We used 2017 County Health Rankings data on all 3,136 counties and county-like equivalents in the U.S.15 to examine two county-level measures of commuting behavior: 1) the percentage of employed (full or part-time) individuals age 16 and older who drive alone in a car to work in the past week, and 2) among employed individuals who drive alone to work, the percentage who commute more than 30 minutes each way.^{16,17} These data are five-year estimates originally derived from the American Community Survey and are compiled along with other population, environmental, and health characteristics into the County Health Rankings by the University of Wisconsin Population Health Institute.15 Rurality is categorized into three groups: metropolitan (urban counties with population clusters of at least 50,000 people or outlying counties that are closely linked, economically, with core urban counties), micropolitan (rural counties with population centers of 10,000-49,999 people), and non-core (rural counties with no population center of 10,000 people or more), based on definitions from the Federal Office of Management and Budget;18 additionally, we separated rural counties by adjacency to metropolitan counties.
-Figure 1.
-Commuting Behavior by Rurality and Urban Adjacency income quartiles, age composition (percentage under 18 and \geq 65), race and ethnicity (percentage Hispanic, non-Hispanic Black, non-Hispanic White), and percentage female.
+We used 2017 County Health Rankings data on all 3,136 counties and county-like equivalents in the U.S.15 to examine two county-level measures of commuting behavior: 1) the percentage of employed (full or part-time) individuals age 16 and older who drive alone in a car to work in the past week, and 2) among employed individuals who drive alone to work, the percentage who commute more than 30 minutes each way.
+16,17 These data are five-year estimates originally derived from the American Community Survey and are compiled along with other population, environmental, and health characteristics into the County Health Rankings by the University of Wisconsin Population Health Institute.
+15 Rurality is categorized into three groups: metropolitan (urban counties with population clusters of at least 50,000 people or outlying counties that are closely linked, economically, with core urban counties), micropolitan (rural counties with population centers of 10,000-49,999 people), and non-core (rural counties with no population center of 10,000 people or more), based on definitions from the Federal Office of Management and Budget;18 additionally, we separated rural counties by adjacency to metropolitan counties.
+Statistical analyses.
+We analyzed bivariate differences in commuting behavior at the county level using t-tests by rurality and urban-adjacency.
+The main outcome of interest was long, solo commuting to one's primary place of employment among workers who drive alone.
+We conducted regression analysis at the county level, stratified by rurality and adjacency, and adjusted for county-level uninsured rate, percentage of residents with some college, percentage of children in poverty, per-capita social associations (e.g., number of civic groups, clubs, religious organizations per capita), median household income quartiles, age composition (percentage under 18 and ≥ 65), race and ethnicity (percentage Hispanic, non-Hispanic Black, non-Hispanic White), and percentage female.
 We included state fixed effects in all regression models to account for differences in employment patterns and transportation policies across states.